MICA-MNI/BrainSpace/docs/pages/getting_started.rst

-And also load the mean connectivity matrix built from a subset of the human connectome project (HCP).
+Let's also load the mean connectivity matrix built from a subset of the human connectome project (HCP).
 The package comes with several example matrices, downsampled using the Schaefer parcellations `(Schaefer et al., 2017) <https://academic.oup.com/cercor/article/28/9/3095/3978804>`_.
 Let's load one of them.